sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q22: How do you use the Cache API within a Service Worker?

-**Difficulty: Intermediate**

-**Answer:**

-To use the Cache API within a Service Worker, you should use specific performance techniques or APIs appropriate for intermediate tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q23: How do you configure HTTP Cache-Control headers for static assets?
+### Q20: How do you configure HTTP Cache-Control headers for static assets?

-**Difficulty: Intermediate**

 **Answer:**